 Inactivate pathogens, remove contaminants, meet sustainability objectives, and more!

-UV is a proven, safe, and reliable method of disinfection for municipal drinking water, wastewater, and water reuse applications.
+UV is a proven, safe, and reliable method of disinfection for municipal drinking water, wastewater, and reuse water.
 The highly efficient and sustainable process does not involve the use of added chemicals and reduces the risk of disinfection by-products by lowering chemical disinfection requirements.
-It is effective as both a primary and secondary barrier disinfection, installed post chlorination specifically to target chlorine-resistant microorganisms.
-UV is also widely used as part of a multi-barrier treatment strategy, used as the primary disinfectant, followed by the addition of residual chlorine to protect the treated water as it travels through the distribution network.
+It is effective as both a primary and secondary barrier disinfectant.
+UV is also widely used as part of a multi-barrier treatment strategy, used as the primary disinfectant, followed by the addition of residual chlorine to protect the treated water throughout the distribution network.

 WHAT IS ULTRAVIOLET LIGHT?